realworldocaml/book/en/inside-the-runtime.md

 gray block, it adds it to the gray list and recursively marks it using the usual strategy for a pure heap.
-Once the scan of the complete heap is finished, the mark phase checks again whether the heap has again become impure, and repeats the scan until if it is.
+Once the scan of the complete heap is finished, the mark phase checks again whether the heap has again become impure, and repeats the scan until it is pure again.
 These full-heap scans will continue until a successful scan completes without overflowing the gray list.

 <note>
 <title>Controlling major heap collections</title>